drashna/qmk_modules/rtc/README.md

 As mentioned above, currently, RP2040 is not supported by the vendor hardware due to a bug in the RTC driver code.
 And I'm not sure where it is (it looks to match the pico-SDK code, which does apparently work fine).

-For STM32 based chips, you will need to check your schematic and data sheet to see if RTC suppport is available, and how to support it.
+For STM32 based chips, you will need to check your schematic and data sheet to see if RTC support is available, and how to support it.
 Ideally, you should have an LSE crystal, and the RTC should be configured to use it.
 This will get you the most reliable functionality, from what I understand.

 As an example, the [STM32F405 Tractyl Manuform](https://github.com/qmk/qmk_firmware/blob/e3c613c79c2211163abb914c8725cb495942fbb9/keyboards/handwired/tractyl_manuform/5x6_right/f405/mcuconf.h#L21-L28) has RTC enabled at the keyboard level, for instance.